 Draw Plants Together offers friendly, inclusive drawing workshops that focus on our relationships with plants

-The workshops offer a space for creativity, social connection and an appreciation of the plants that live around us
+The workshops are a space for creativity, social connection and an appreciation of the plants that live around us, and the local ecologies we are part of

 draw